Quote to Inspire:

 Conclusion:

-Because in the family, and only in the family, is where the true moral compass that will guide our country toward a better future is sown and strengthened.
+Because in the family, and only in the family, is where the accurate moral compass that will guide our country toward a better future is sown and strengthened.

 A Call to Action:

 What do you think?
 Have you seen these behaviors in your own family or community?
-Let’s have a sincere reflection and commit to change from our homes.
+Let us have a sincere reflection and commit to change in our homes.
 Share your thoughts in the comments below. 👇

 Remember that God calls us to live in justice, integrity, and love at all times, starting in the family.